RodAli/MI-nlp-reading-course/week1/week1_notes.md

     ## 11     3 o
     ## 12     3 n

-Something interesting I found is that `unnest_tokens`, splits on punctuation other than apostrophe.
-Above you can see that “<go!i@ing>” was split into three tokens: “go”, “i”, and “ng”.
+Something interesting I found is that `unnest_tokens` splits on punctuation, other than apostrophe.
+Above you can see that “<go!i@ng>” was split into three tokens: “go”, “i”, and “ng”.
 And “what’s” was left in tact.